firelilith/SciCom22/README.md

 # Dependencies

-To run this project, a current version of Python 3 as well as Rustlang are needed.
+To run this project, a current version of Python 3 as well as Rust are needed.
 For instructions, see

 https://wiki.python.org/moin/BeginnersGuide/Download
 https://www.rust-lang.org/tools/install